 Peach Crisp Recipe

 Peach Crisp is a favorite summer peach dessert.
-The peach juices bubbling under the crisp buttery crumble topping is completely irresistible.
+The peach juices bubbling under the crisp crumble topping are completely irresistible.
 It tastes like a Peach Pie but is easier to make since you don’t need a pie dough.
 Add a generous dollop of vanilla ice cream and it just doesn’t get any better!

 Classic Peach Crisp

 - Sweet ripe peaches – locally grown, if available, are best but you can make peach crisp with frozen peaches if that is what you have on hand and enjoy this cozy dessert when the weather cools down.